uniquetrij/CarND-T2-P5-MPC/README.md

 The goal is to make the vehicle follow the ideal trajectory by reducing the cross-track-error (cte) and the psi error (epsi) without causing severe constraint on speed and preventing sudden changes in steering; it must be a fast as well as a smooth ride.
 The parameters and weights mentioned below are the final weights adopted after a rigorous manual tuning.

-Cost based on the current reference state includes the cte and epsi, both squared to eleminate (-)ve sign.
+Cost based on the current reference state includes the cte and epsi, both squared to eliminate (-)ve sign.
 The weights assigned to each are 5500 and 7500 respectively.
 It is also important to penalize for not maintaining some adequate velocity until the destination is reached.
 I incorporated the speed error as follows:

 ```c++
 // costs pertaining to not maintaining the velocities.